Getting started

 Manual workflow

-Define a licence policy by reviewing licences
+Define a license policy by reviewing licenses

 Download the Compliance actions JSON file and import it from the Generic Obligations page.